 - language certificates need to be officially approved by the IEAS, so please hand in a copy of the certificate to the IEAS before applying

 Applicants need to be proficient in another foreign language – proficiency in German is required as well.
 Applicants with a foreign higher education entrance qualification need to prove their advanced language level with the Deutsche Sprachprüfung für den Hochschulzugang (DSH).
 The language proficiency test should be passed at the DSH-2 level at least.
 Please consult the international office for information on other requirements for international applicants!

 All students applying for a Bachelor or teaching degree who cannot provide a German Abitur or a language certificate which fulfills the above mentioned requirements have to take the written entrance test.
 All incoming students who want to take the test need to sign up for one of the two test sittings.
 Each student is allowed to take the entrance test once per semester.

 Please note that you will have to provide your proof of English until the deadline for enrollment.
-Should you fail the entrance test, it might not be possible to attain an alternative certificate (TOEFL iBT, Cambridge, IELTS Academic) due to the time constraints.
+Should you fail the entrance test, you have to provide an alternative certificate (TOEFL iBT, Cambridge, IELTS Academic).

 Sample test items for both the reading comprehension section (RC) and the grammar section can be downloaded:

 Students can self-assess their own level of English via the Internet with Dialang.
 Dialang is a free language assessment system that gives you feedback on the strengths and weaknesses in your foreign language proficiency.
 In addition, it provides general advice and information on language learning.